microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Student/Challenge08.md

 (Optional) After transforming FHIR data to OMOP standards persisted in the Gold Lakehouse, you can leverage the provided notebooks to build statistical models, perform population distribution studies, and use Power BI reports for visual comparisons of different interventions and their impact on patient health outcomes.

-- **[Deploy the Healthcare data solutions in Microsoft Fabric](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/deploy#use-fhir-service)** and set up data connection to use FHIR service (deployed in challenge 1)
-  Hint: After the deployment, the following Azure resources are provisioned to your environment:
+- **[Deploy the Healthcare data solutions in Microsoft Fabric](https://learn.microsoft.com/en-us/industry/healthcare/healthcare-data-solutions/deploy#use-fhir-service)** and set up data connection to use FHIR service (deployed in challenge 1).
+After the deployment, the following Azure resources are provisioned to your environment:
   - Application Insights Smart Detection (Action Group)
   - Failure Anomalies (Smart detection alert rule)
   - msft-api-datamanager (Application Insights)